JingzOoi/pygame_sudoku_solver/README.md

 1. Error handling: the program stops responding when it tries to solve a board that has incorrect inputs (e.g. same number on same row) by the user.
 Also needs to catch unsolvable puzzles.

 2. Better user input method: current user input method is a bit incovenient.

+3. Separation of the Sudoku classes (Grid, Board, Game) with the pygame classes (Window, Renderer) maybe?
+For scaling in the future...